Coyote6/laravel-base/README.md

 # Laravel Base

-This is just a collection of commonly used traits that are used throughout my sites and packages, such as UUID's and autofilling author_id fields on models.
+This is just a collection of commonly used traits that are used throughout my sites and packages, such as UUIDs and autofilling author_id fields on models.

 ## To use
 1. Select which traits you would like to implement.